 How many hours is the internship?

-No, the internship is designed to last the entire semester.
+No, the internship is designed to last the entire summer.
+You will not be able to complete more than 30 hours in a week.

 Are the internships paid?

-Interns receive a $2,000 stipend to help offset living expenses during the program.
-Payments of $500 will be provided in the form of a physical check every two weeks by the HR Programs Manager.
+Interns receive a $2,500 stipend to help offset living expenses during the program.
+Payments will be provided in the form of a physical check by the HR Programs Manager.

 Can I receive academic credit for this internship?